 - Pro-ageing oxidation

-- Complete change in your skin’s microflora
+- A complete change in your skin’s microflora – wiping out all kinds of good bacteria

 Bottom line: A lot of things which can make bad acne worse.